-- Across the state, it is no surprise that single person households had a tougher time than others finding affordable and appropriate housing.
-In particular: - Young people receiving Youth Allowance, single jobseekers on Newstart and single parents receiving Newstart have the least choice of affordable and appropriate properties. - For these households looking to spend up to 30% of their income on rent, there were no affordable and appropriate properties in southern Tasmania.
-There was only 1 affordable and appropriate property for a single jobseeker and 1 for a single parent receiving Newstart in the north of Tasmania. - Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the south of Tasmania.
+- Single person households had a tougher time than others finding affordable and appropriate housing across the state and particularly in southern Tasmania. - Young people receiving Youth Allowance, single jobseekers on Newstart and single parents receiving Newstart had the least choice of affordable and appropriate properties. - For these households, looking to spend up to 30% of their income on rent, there were no affordable and appropriate properties in southern Tasmania. - Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the south of Tasmania.
 But the potential choice was still very limited.
-For young people, this only opened up an additional 12 properties in each of south and north Tasmania. - For these groups, the potential need to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high.
+For young people, this only opened up an additional 12 properties in the south. - For these groups, the possibility of needing to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high. - Additionally, some other low income households had extremely limited choice in seeking a rental in the south: this was the case for single people receiving Disability Support Pension (3 properties suitable), single parents receiving parenting payments (6 suitable properties) and families with two children where the parents were looking for work (12 properties suitable).